0xCrypt0nic/SolidityJourney2025/weeks/week3/notes/ModifierContract.md

 Modifier can be used with or without parameters.
 Modifier can be called before or after a function.

-View Function : Function to get / show value of a data, without transaction.
+View Function : Function with use of the state but no modification.
-Pure Function : Function to execute code without transaction or without using data of the contract.
+Pure Function : Function with no use / modification of the state.

 ### Deployed contract